GATB/MindTheGap/doc/MindTheGap_insertion_caller.md

 5. **Fill module specific options**

-    In addition to the read or graph files, the `fill` module has one other mandatory option, `-bkpt`
+    In addition to the read or graph files, the `fill` module has one other mandatory option, `-bkpt`:

     * `-bkpt`: the breakpoint file path.
 This is one of the output of the `find` module and contains for each detected insertion site its left and right kmers from and to which the local assembly will be performed (see section E for details about the format).

 	The fill module has several optional options:

 	* `-max-nodes`: maximum number of nodes in contig graph for each insertion assembly [default '100'].
 This arguments limits the computational time, this is especially useful for complex genomes.
     * `-max-length`: maximum number of assembled nucleotides in the contig graph (nt)  [default '10000'].
 This arguments limits the computational time, this is especially useful for complex genomes.
     * `-filter`: if set, insertions with multiple solutions are not output in the final vcf file (default : not activated).